-For those employees whose classification seniority date falls on or after July 1, 2008, any applicable merit increase must be given no later than the first day of the first pay period following the ninetieth (90th) day after the employee's classification seniority date.
+Any applicable merit increase must be given no later than the first day of the first pay period following the ninetieth (90th) day after the employee's classification seniority date.
 Any merit increase processed after that date will be retroactive to said date.

 - (E) Additional Compensation or Benefits.
-Except as provided in Section 26.7, no employee shall receive, and the City Treasurer shall not draw any checks or any additional compensation in any form, sick and injury leave, vacation, insurance coverage and any and all other benefits and privileges, for any employee who substitutes or acts for another in the position of another, other than the position to which he/she was appointed pursuant to the Ohio Constitution, City Charter provisions, and the rules and regulations of the Civil Service Commission.
+Except as provided in Section 26.7, no employee shall receive, and the City Treasurer shall not draw any checks or any additional compensation in any form, sick and injury leave, vacation, insurance coverage and any and all other benefits and privileges, for any employee who substitutes or acts for another in the position of another, other than the position to which they were appointed pursuant to the Ohio Constitution, City Charter provisions, and the rules and regulations of the Civil Service Commission.
 No Appointing Authority shall appoint any person or submit any personnel action form contrary to said constitution, charter, rules and regulations, and the provisions of this Contract. - (F) Payroll Deductions.
 Payroll deductions shall be governed first by the ability of the City Auditor's payroll system to handle them, and secondly, upon a determination by the City of the type of payroll deductions which are to be offered to employees and also based upon which ones will benefit the largest number of employees.
 Deductions or withholdings, except where demanded or required by law, must be agreed to in writing by the employee with the specific reason stated in writing and filed with the Appointing Authority. - (G) City Council Authorization Required.
-Neither the Civil Service Commission nor the

-City Auditor shall approve and/or pay any pay rate based on the assignment of any class to a pay range not specifically authorized by Board of Health, except as provided in Article 26.7.
+Neither the Civil Service Commission nor the City Auditor shall approve and/or pay any pay rate based on the assignment of any class to a pay range not specifically authorized by City Council, except as provided in Article 26.7.